golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

   - must be signed by `allowed_minter` from `Settings`.

-  - spending UTxO must have only one Royalty Token.

   - there must be only one UTxO in transaction inputs from this script.

   - first output must be royalty output.

     - must have same value as spending input. (except `lovelace` because that can change)

+    - must have `RoyaltyDatum` Inline Datum.

     - must NOT have reference_script.